DelStar/terraform-git-project/README.md

 ### S3 Bucket with KMS Encryption:

-An S3 bucket is defined with KMS encryption to store the CSV dataset securely.
+An S3 bucket is defined with KMS encryption to securely store the CSV dataset.

 ### IAM Role for Athena: